 - Step outside where the fan of the condenser is located.
 Listen to it as it runs.
 The sound it makes will tell if it’s running regularly or not.
 Feel the air that comes out of the unit.
 Put your hand on top.
 If it’s warm, everything is alright.
 The unit is removing heat from the air inside the house.

 - Allow the system to function for some 10 or 15 minutes.
 By that mark of time, you should feel the temperature in the house drop significantly.
 If that doesn’t happen at all or if it happens only in a few rooms, then there’s something wrong and you need to call Baltimore's best AC repair contractor to have your needs taken care of.

 You can also call in our professional technicians if you have some more questions on the steps to turn on the air conditioner.
 Apart from that, they can set it up for you, perform the required maintenance, and adjust the temperature on the thermostat.
 In this way, all you need to do is sit back and enjoy it.
-So give us a call and we’ll be at your house in no time at all!
+So schedule with us and we’ll be at your house in no time at all!